-While you might be tempted to go with UHS-II cards for video, the Canon R6 has a bitrate of 340Mbps, and while that seems like a lot, when you convert that to MB/s you’re only needing memory cards that can write at 42.5MB/s, which is well within UHS-I memory card speeds.
+While you might be tempted to go with UHS-II v90 cards for video, the Canon R6 has a max bitrate of 340Mbps.
+While that seems like a lot, converting that to MB/s requires only memory cards that can write at 42.5MB/s, which is well within UHS-II V60-rated speeds.

 You can use the dual SD card slots for backup with photos, but you cannot record video with redundancy to both cards.